Parents’ school closure survival guide

 14. Talk, play and read as a familyOn the positive side, school closures allow families to spend more time together than they normally would.
 Use this time together to talk and play together more – you’ll build stronger bonds as well as improving your child’s vocabulary (a strong vocabulary is associated with good exam results, more confidence and greater success as an adult).
 Our article 21 fun ways to improve your child’s vocabulary has plenty of suggestions that are easy to incorporate into your daily family life.

-15. Keep activeSpend time playing in your garden if you have one, and if you’re able to leave your home for a walk, play in the park or cycle ride, do so.
-If you’re stuck at home, YouTubers are live streaming PE lessons: The Body Coach TV channel on YouTube is planning to live stream daily on weekdays at 9a.m.
-UK time during school closures.
+15. Keep activeSpend time playing or exercising outside while it’s daylight, if you can.
+If you’re stuck at home, check out The Body Coach TV channel on YouTube.
 The Scouts have published The Great Indoors – a guide to various indoor activities to challenge, entertain and educate 6-18-year-olds.

 16. Keep in touch with friendsIt’s inevitable that your child will miss some of their school friendships (and wider family) during school closures.
-While you can’t meet in person, keep in touch via Skype, WhatsApp or email.
+However, you could keep in touch via Skype, WhatsApp or email.

 17. Ensure your child helps out around the houseInevitably the normal household ritual of cleaning and cooking must continue.
 In fact, your home is likely to need more tidying and cleaning than usual!
 Ask your child to help keep it tidy so it’s an enjoyable place to be in.
 This is the perfect time to ensure older children know how to make a cup of tea, load the dishwasher, unload the washing machine or cook some pasta, and younger children can enjoy tidying up and baking.